How to add elements to a List in Scala (List, ListBuffer)

 These examples show how to start with the list p1, and then create p2 by prepending one element to p1.
 Then I prepend another element to p2 to create p3.
 Prepending elements like this is exactly how the Scala List class is intended to be used.

-While that approach looks cumbersome in a small example, it makes sense in larger, real-world code.
+While that approach looks cumbersome in a small example, it makes sense in larger, real-world code, where we often do this inside a for-expression.
 You can see more/better examples of this approach in my tutorial, Scala List class examples.

 Use a ListBuffer when you want a “List” you can modify